Judge: Man charged in murder of Elwood officer Noah Shahnavaz competent to stand trial

 Carl Boards II’s attorneys raised concerns about his mental competency, asserting that Boards had an intellectual disability.

 According to a ruling on Tuesday in Madison Circuit Court 3, three separate doctors evaluated Boards and found him competent.
-One doctor was quoted as saying Boards was not just competent, but very competent.
+One doctor remarked that Boards was “not just competent, but very competent.”

 The circuit court judge also denied the defense’s change of venue request and ruled that the trial would stay in Madison County, where Shahnavaz was killed.